 History of the Great Falls Americans Hockey Team

-One of Great Falls’ most successful hockey players in history was Pat Dwyer, who currently players for the National Hockey League’s (NHL) Carolina Hurricanes pro hockey team.
-He played for the 2000-2001 Great Falls Americans team where he helped the team to a 33-57 record in 40 games played and helped them claim an AWHL championship before heading to college to play for Western Michigan University.
-To view his career stats and team bio, click here.
+One of Great Falls’ most successful hockey players in history was Patrick Dwyer, who played for the Carolina Hurricanes (NHL).
+Pat played two seasons for the Americans (1999-2001).
+During this time he lead the team to a 33-57 record.
+Pat assisted in the Americans in claiming an AWHL championship before heading to college at Western Michigan University.

 Another successful hockey player in the Electric City was our hometown hero, Terry Casey.
 Terry played a variety of sports at Great Falls High School during his early days including hockey before accepting a college hockey scholarship to the University of North Dakota.
-Later, he was selected to the USA National Team and competed and team captain for Team USA in the 1968 Winter Olympics.
-He was later killed in car accident coming home from a softball tournament in Plentywood, Montana.
-So in honor of him, the Terry Casey Memorial Hockey Cup Tournament began and is still is going strong today.
+Later, he was selected to play for Team USA in the 1968 Winter Olympics.
+Unfortunately Terry never saw that dream come true.
+On July 7th, 1967 Terry and several others were killed in a car accident on their way to a softball tournament in Plentywood, Montana.
+In honor of him, the Terry Casey Memorial Hockey Cup Tournament began and is still is going strong today.
 Click here for the link to the Casey Cup Tournament.

-The Four Seasons Arena was constructed in 1979 as a multi-purpose sports and exhibition arena and could hold around 6,314 fans.
-The facility served mainly as an ice rink until 2005 but arena management decided to close the rink after the main refrigeration system failed due to the $1.5 million repairs and upgrades that weren’t affordable for the arena.
+Through out the beginning the team played at The Four Seasons Arena.
+It was constructed in 1979 as a multi-purpose sports and exhibition arena and could hold around 6,314 fans.
+The facility served mainly as an ice rink until 2005 but arena management decided to close the rink after the main refrigeration system failed.
+Due to the $1.5 million repairs and upgrades that weren’t affordable for the arena.
 There were two rinks in the facility including a 33,000 square foot rink and a 17,000 square foot practice rink.
-The Americans played their last season there in 2003.
+In 2003 the Americans played their last season at The Four Seasons Arena.

-Local Great Falls businessman Jim Keough bought an AWHL franchise in 2011 and the Great Falls Americans Junior A hockey team was reborn.
-The team has played their home contests since the 2011-12 season at the Great Falls Ice Plex, which was opened in November 2008.
-After winning one game (out of 48) in their inaugural season in the American West Hockey League, the team won 16 games the following year (16-30-2 record).
+Years later in 2011 Great Falls businessman Jim Keough bought an AWHL franchise and the Great Falls Americans Junior A hockey team was reborn.
+Since 2011 the Great Falls Ice Plex, has been home to the Americans.
+The rink was opened in November 2008.

 Williamson, the center and team captain for Great Falls, played from 1955 until the mid-1960’s on a team that also featured Casey.